Company

 Some of the initial layouts considered the landing page a dashboard of sorts - description/image, calendar, and announcements with various calls to action.

-Once the secondary navigation was settled with the use of tabs as it would allow users to quickly peruse all information relevant to a community on a ‘single page’.
-The layout was down to a double column versus a single column layout.
-The double column layout can be seen below.
+We introduced secondary navigation to allow users to quickly peruse all information relevant to a community on a single page.
+The layout consisted a dashboard for the community member to receive all new information from the community.
+I considered one, two, and three column layouts.
 The final design was a single column layout, made due to accessibility considerations with reading and tab order.

 Final additions included determining which features–creating events, accessing templates, uploading posts–were available to which user.
 A community landing page could be reconfigured for the owner, administrators, facilitators, moderators, members, and visitors and.